germanalen/ragdolls_featherstone/README.md

 ### Issues
 * Interpenetration resolution doesn't work.
-* The implementation is currently very unoptimized, with redundant matrix computations.
+* The implementation is currently very unoptimized, with redundant matrix computations and in GDScript instead of C++.